iron-io/newrelic_saas_agent/README.md

 **Who:** Anybody who wants to publish an agent for an API for others to use

-**What:** The New Relic platform is a way to push data into New Relic to track and monitor just like all other New Relic Data.
+**What:** The [New Relic Platform](http://newrelic.com) is a way to push data into New Relic to track and monitor just like all other New Relic Data.
 Creating a SaaS agent is a one time activity that makes it drop dead simple for any user of that SaaS API to integrate their own data into their own New Relic account.
-The agent runs on the IronWorker platform by Iron.io.
+The agent runs on the [IronWorker](http://iron.io/worker) platform by [Iron.io](http://iron.io).

-**Why:** New Relic makes viewing your data awesome, IronWorker makes collecting and sending to New Relic drop dead simple.
+**Why:** New Relic makes viewing your data awesome, [IronWorker](http://iron.io) makes collecting and sending to New Relic drop dead simple.

 **How:**